zhaojj2209/tp/docs/UserGuide.md

   * Create templates for transactions that occur regularly so that frequent expenses/incomes can be added to the finance tracker more conveniently
 1. Budgeting
   * Set a monthly expense limit to track your remaining budget for the month
-  * Set a monthly savings goal to cultivate good saving habits
+  * Set a monthly savings goal to help you cultivate good saving habits
 1. Analytics
   * View trends in your finances to analyze your spending and saving habits and better plan for the future